akashacms/akashacms-website/documents/news/2025/announce-0.9.6.html.md

 publicationDate: September 14, 2025
 blogtag: news
 teaser: |
   After a lot of experimentation and rearchitecting, AkashaCMS 0.9 is now available.
 And, we kept on rolling with improvements.
+heroPicture:
 ---

 The theme following the 0.9 release was - Why the heck is this thing still so slow.
 Rather, performance improvements, as well as tooling for measuring performance data.